-One clever way of maximizing the appearance of your center stone is to minimize the appearance of something else: "Look for a setting that has more discreet prongs," says Adorjan.
-"You'll see the more of the diamond's surface area, rather than having the stone be covered by the prongs."
+One clever way of maximizing the appearance of your center stone is to minimize the appearance of something else: "Look for a setting that has more discreet prongs," Adorjan says.
+"You'll see more of the diamond's surface area, rather than having the stone be covered by the prongs."

 6. Opt for Less Prongs

-In addition to choosing slim prongs, you should also look for rings that have less prongs.
-Round cut diamonds, for example, are typically set with four, five or six prongs.
-If you're looking to maximize your diamond's size, opt for less prongs that will distract the eye from the bling.
+In addition to choosing slim prongs, you should also look for rings that have fewer prongs.
+Round cut diamonds, for example, are typically set with four, five, or six prongs.
+If you're looking to maximize your diamond's size, opt for fewer prongs that will distract the eye from the bling.

 7. Choose a Bright White Metal Band

 "The pure white metal of a platinum setting will act as a mirror to reflect the diamond's colorlessness for maximum brilliance and shine.
-This creates the optical illusion of a bigger stone," explains Adorjan.
-"It's the same reason that interior designers add a wall of mirrors into a small room — to make it look larger."
+This creates the optical illusion of a bigger stone," Adorjan says.
+"It's the same reason that interior designers add a wall of mirrors into a small room—to make it look larger."

 8. Be Open to Colored Stones